Holt v. Hobbs

 Share this Case

-Sixteen years ago, Congress found that government bureaucrats routinely trample on religious liberty in prison.
+Nearly two decades ago, Congress found that government bureaucrats routinely trample on religious liberty in prison.
 As the joint statement of Senators Hatch (R-UT) and Kennedy (D-MA) put it: “Whether from indifference, ignorance, bigotry, or lack of resources, some institutions restrict religious liberty in egregious and unnecessary ways.”
-For example:

 In response to these and many other displays of religious suppression, an overwhelmingly bipartisan Congress enacted a landmark civil rights statute, which was signed by President Clinton in 2000: the Religious Land Use and Institutionalized Persons Act (RLUIPA).